annakins/Katana/README.md

 - Kelsey Kat - creator, writer, voice of River.
 - My beautiful partner, [lafrenchtoasts](https://www.twitch.tv/lafrenchtoasts/about) - voice of Megara.
 #### Testers
-- Thanks so much for testing Katana in various environments: *avatarvitug, Felix3220, Astro, pwin, Nautg, Tarzier, Mr Grahmuel, Shuck.*
+- Thanks so much for testing Katana in various environments: *avatarvitug, Felix3220 -- this list will be updated soon.*
 #### Animations (all with permission or open perms)
 Important: Please don't re-distribute if you don't have permission.
 - [JL10123](https://www.nexusmods.com/skyrimspecialedition/mods/52535)